naodeng/Docker-Starter/README_EN.md

 - docker environment build please google search complete

 ### WordPress docker demo
+#### apple silicon Mac
+- Go to the wordpress folder under the project

+- Go to the arm folder under the wordpress folder

+- Just run the command

+    docker-compose up --build

+#### intel silicon Mac
-- Enter to wordpress folder
+- Go to the wordpress folder under the project

-- 运行命令即可
+- Just run the command

     docker-compose up --build